Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: Abstract

 \section{Abstract}

-We develop a new method to study ergodic integrals for horocycle flows which does not rely on the study of the cohomological equation.
-Our approach is inspired by Ratner's work on quantitative mixing for the geodesic flow (Ergod.
+We apply a method inspired by Ratner's work on quantitative mixing for the geodesic flow (Ergod.
 Theory Dyn.
-Syst., 1987).
+Syst., 1987) and developed by Burger (Duke Math.
+J., 1990) to study ergodic integrals for horocycle flows.
 We derive an explicit asymptotic expansion for horocycle averages, recovering a celebrated result by Flaminio and Forni (Duke Math.
 J., 2003), and we show that the coefficients in the asymptotic expansion are H\"{o}lder continuous with respect to the base point.
-Furthermore, we provide short and self-contained proofs of the spatial limit theorems of Bufetov and Forni (Ann.
+Furthermore, we provide short and streamlined proofs of the spatial limit theorems of Bufetov and Forni (Ann.
 Sci. Éc.
 Norm.
 Supér., 2014) and, in an appendix by Emilio Corso, of a temporal limit theorem by Dolgopyat and Sarig (J. Stat.
 Phys., 2017).